MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 ## I see a message saying I have no internet connection

 To use Dynamics 365 Remote Assist, you need an internet connection.
-For more information about connecting to the internet on your HoloLens, visit [this support article](https://support.microsoft.com/help/12629).
+Go to [Connect HoloLens to a network](https://support.microsoft.com/help/12629).

 ## Why does audio sometimes cut out even in quiet environments?